 Johorean statehood dates back hundreds of years.
 After the Portuguese conquest of wealthy city state Melaka on the 15th of August 1511, Sultan Mahmud fled to the south to found the Johor Sultanate.
 Over the course of 50 years, the Johor Sultanate sent numerous fleets to fight the collonial Portuguese in Melaka in vain.
 It took collaboration with the Dutch navy, whose interest in the region grew steadily at the beginning of the 17th century, for the Johor Sultanate to defeat the Portuguese at Melaka in 1641.
 It should be noted that it was the Dutch who sought assistance from the Sultan of Johor.
 Not the other way round.
 But soon enough the Johoreans learned that the Dutch were also not benign settlers, and the two armies clashed several times through the 18th century.
 In 1784 the Johor Sultanate signed a peace treaty with the Dutch, which the Johoreans broke the year later, before once again being beaten by the Dutch in conflict in 1787.
 However, the Dutch never did at any single moment encroach on the actual state of Johor.
 The conflict was all to do with control of wealthy Melaka.

 The British were the next to have a go.
 Their influence in the Malayan Peninsula slowly grew through the 19th century and was surprisingly soft compared to British “influence” elsewhere at the time.
 Via a long series of treaties, the powerful British allowed the Malayan Monarchs and Sultans to maintain power, provided they elect a British adviser that they had to adhere to in all matters except Islam and Malay customs.
-The Johor Sultanate was never truly conquered and colonised the way other Asian states and countries were, and Johor was the last state on the Malayan Peninsula to be conquered by the Japanese in WWII, holding out the longest.
+The Johor Sultanate was never truly conquered and colonised by European powers the way other Asian states and countries were (ignoring Thailand for a brief minute), and Johor was the last state on the Malayan Peninsula to be conquered by the Japanese in WWII, holding out the longest.
 Pride in the region’s strength and importance was furthered bolstered as Johor Bahru became the cradle of the independence movement for what we now call Malaysia.
 In the eyes of the Johoreans, they are the ones who always fought back and never gave in.

 The Pride of Johor is something all other Malaysians commented on when I asked about the people of Johor.
 To quote a friend; “Johor has always stood out”.
 The affection and fondness the Johoreans have for their region is well known.
 Malaysia is a young country and the various Sultanates, Kingdoms and City States have existed for far longer than the current country has and have histories that are far more comprehensive.
 It is therefore understandable that people from the more historic Malaysian states would identify themselves principally as Selangorean, Kelantanese, Melakan, Kedahan etc instead as Malaysian, a name artificially applied years after the British first stuck the various Malayan states together for ease of administration.
 But it is Johor, home of the fighters that never gave up, who seemingly revel in their regional identity and heritage the most.